 Helen Lippitt is responsible for the day-to-day smooth running of the practice and co-ordinates the work of the other staff.
 She will be pleased to discuss any non-medical problems you may have.

 The receptionists are your first point of contact with the practice.
 They will help you to use the services provided.
-The practice is ably supported by three secretaries.
+The practice is also supported by three secretaries.

 Our senior practice sister Michelle Maiden and her team of multi-skilled sisters can help you with a wide range of nursing services including health checks, dressings, ear syringing, cervical smears, immunisations, travel advice, phlebotomy, blood pressure reviews, asthma monitoring, HRT checks, contraception reviews and medication reviews.